YggrYergen/zoro/README.md

   - Uses list_files/read_files with optional enforcement of max_file_lines and max_total_characters.
   - When limits truncate content, zoro annotates the prompt with “[...truncated...]”.

+6) Support for streamed responses (seeing the chain of thought reduces stress... we've benn told)

+7) Support for background mode and response retrieval so no response gets lost.

 --------------------------------------------------------------------------------

 ## Examples